Saturday, September 5, 2009

 Quite often, Brian and I spend an evening at the Opera.
 We love The Fox Theater!
 It is a national GEM that takes our breath away every time we enter!

 Our views are not distorted by blown out of proportion movies.
 We KNOW Detroit and are proud of our city.
-We are part of the thousands who are impressed,
+We are part of the thousands who are impressed, excited and honored to be able to call Detroit home.

 Of course, I do not view our grand city with rose colored glasses.
 I am not naive.

 There are indeed parts of our city that need repair.
 The cold weather and snow does a doozy on the roads.
-I do understand reservations about getting out of a car if one zigs when they should have zagged, HOWEVER I do believe that our Nations Capital is worse in
+I do understand reservations about getting out of a car if one zigs when they should have zagged, HOWEVER I do believe that our Nations Capital is worse in regard to "bad parts" of town yet families visit there for vacations every year!
+Why do families not give a second thought to the high crime rate in Washington, yet fail to enjoy Detroit?

-idea of Washington D.C. is one of majestic beauty, the White House and national monuments?
+Maybe it's because the idea of Washington D.C. is one of majestic beauty, the White House and national monuments?
 It is not often that the back streets of D.C. are highlighted in the news or D.C's crime rate is mentioned in the news.

 Detroit doesn't have that luxury.
 We do get a bad rap in the press AND in movies.
 That stigma carries over to the psyche of our nation's parents.
 It Is a real possibility that parent's feel afraid to drive near our city let alone bring their family to experience it.

 That, is a sad, sad idea to have about our wonderful city.
+Detroit is just as safe as Washington D.C.!

 I urge you not to let the movie "8 mile" scare you away from what could be a beautiful and pleasant family vacation.
 I can tell you from experience, living only one mile from "8 mile" that this city is amazing!